simonjvardy/alarm-clock/README.md

 I achieve this by:

 - Building the clock functionality using HTML `<canvas>` elements to draw the clock face and hands.
-- Using Timezone API data to ruturn current time of cities the user has searched for.
+- Using Timezone API data to return current time of cities the user has searched for.
 - Allowing the user to set an alarm time, switch the alarm on or off and an alarm cancel button.
 - Providing an option to the customers to submit their contact and request details in a form.